Tuesday, November 14, 2017

 5. Somebody to Love

-With so many songs featuring the world's all time finest vocalist, there now comes what I'd call the highest mountain top of Freddie Mercury's studio vocal performances, his own "Somebody to Love".
-As a follow-up to "Bohemian Rhapsody", A Day at the Races' "Somebody" was Queen's answer to gospel music and Freddie was admittedly and noticeably influenced by Aretha Franklin throughout it, singing his ass off as only he effortlessly could.
-Freddie, Roger, and Brian's harmony vocal acrobatics here make them sound like a church full of bellowing choir ladies and as one of the band's few soul songs, it couldn't possible be any more perfect.
+With so many songs featuring the world's all time finest vocalist, there now comes what I would call the highest mountain top of Freddie Mercury's studio vocal performances, his own "Somebody to Love".
+As a follow-up to "Bohemian Rhapsody", A Day at the Races' "Somebody" was Queen's answer to gospel music, and Freddie was admittedly and noticeably influenced by Aretha Franklin throughout it, singing his ass off as only he effortlessly could.
+Freddie, Roger, and Brian's harmony vocal acrobatics here make them sound like a church full of bellowing choir ladies, and as one of the band's few soul songs, it shows that they could knock any genre out of the park that they chose to.

 4. The Prophet's Song